chrt-io/blog/_drafts/the-inception-of-chrt.md

     chart.add(linechart).add(axis)

 It had to be simple, intuitive and with default settings that could build beautifully crafted charts.

-And that's how chrt was incepted.
+And that's how chrt was started.